mvanmoer/NFD-test-bed/README.md

 - PrgEnv-intel
   + produces expected output
 - PrgEnv-pgi
-  + debug build produces expected ouput.
+  + produces expected ouput, but must add -Mnopre, in particular for advection.f90.
-  + release build, nothing happens, every timestep is the same as the initial condition
 - PrgEnv-cray
   + CMake doesn't recognize ftn, if I try to set it by hand ccmake hangs.